SCC-C6437N - Soundbar SAMSUNG - Free user manual and instructions

 IRIS

-- LEVEL : Select an overall brightness level.
+- LEVEL: Select an overall brightness level.

-With AREA set to
+With AREA set to ON, you can specify the position and size.

 ■ The overall brightness target of a camera will be set to ALC level 0, while the iris can be adjusted manually.